 A cut away drawing with the back wall removed.
 The brackets run horizontal on the inside wall and on the ceiling.
-Shown in darker shades.
 These are not visible.
 Locate these brackets using a magnet. -Typical View

 The hidden support brackets are located on the wall and the ceiling in the Gear Garage.
 (Use a magnet to locate.) -Typical View